HewlettPackard/LSGI/README.md

 Contributors: Fei, Tere, Krishna, Hernan, Janneth

 Acknowledgements
 We thank our colleagues Brad Morrey, Terence Kelly, Hideaki Kumura and Rob Schneider for their support understanding memory mappings, libpmem library interfaces, and CPU optimization techniques.
-Thanks to Qiong Cai who developed the model to estimate performance on The Machine based on performance on Dragonhawk statistics.
+Thanks to Qiong Cai who developed the model to estimate performance on The Machine based on performance on SuperdomeX statistics.
+Thanks to Ram Swaminathan, April Mitchel and Sharad Singhal for their management support.